-You can also get your data backed up, so it’s never lost.
-You can store photos, documents, spreadsheets, presentations, music, and more.
-It’s important to remember that cloud storage is not as secure as on-site storage.
+You can also get your data backed up so it’s never lost.
+You can store photos, documents, spreadsheets, presentations, music, etc. It’s important to remember that cloud storage is less secure than on-site storage.
 That’s why you should encrypt your data and back it up often.

 The main advantage of iCloud for the PC is that it allows you to access your data anywhere.
-So, if you’re traveling and don’t have access to your computer, you can still access your files.
+So, if you’re traveling and can’t access your computer, you can still access your files.

-Did you know that Apple made their iCloud service available to all PCs in the form of a free program called iCloud For PC?
+Did you know that Apple made their iCloud service available to all PCs through a free program called iCloud For PC?
 Learn more about iCloud and see why it’s a must-have tool for your computer.

 iCloud was launched in 2011 and has quickly become one of Apple’s biggest money makers.
 Learn what iCloud is all about and how to set it up on your PC.

 While the features vary by device, there are two things that everyone agrees on: it’s free, and it’s awesome.